dbojan/free-iptv-balkan-plus/README.md

 -vlc: media/open network stream, or download list (right click, save as, open in vlc) -mpc-hc, file, quick open file. user agent is not supported. label is not supported.
--mpv. create mpv.conf in mpv subfolder. add --user-agent=android in mpv.conf, -if you use command line: mpv --user-agent=android file_or_url_address -if you want playlist in mpv-windows, download config from https://github.com/tomasklaen/uosc
+-mpv. create mpv.conf in mpv subfolder. add --user-agent=android in mpv.conf, --if you use command line: mpv --user-agent=android file_or_url_address --if you want playlist in mpv-windows, download config from https://github.com/tomasklaen/uosc

 -kodi
 -SF Vip player, https://serbianforum.org/threads/sf-vip-plejer.878393/